 - The program will include: 3 times a day yoga practices – morning, afternoon and evening,

-- Massages that are 1, 2 or 3 depending on the duration of your chosen course – 4 days, 5 days or 6 days.
+- Massages that are 1, 2 or 3 (50 min each, classic ayurvedic or relaxing) depending on the duration of your chosen course – 4 days, 5 days or 6 days.

 - Daily mountain excursions

 - One of the days you will have horseback riding at the incredibly beautiful Perry Volas base

 - Use of the hotel SPA center with its wonderful bio pools, salt pool, saunas and steam baths, jacuzzi, adventure showers and a fitness center is free of charge for the participants

 - We will take care of the washing of clothes used during yoga practices.

 This is a free of charge service.

 - You will receive a gift – two T-shirts and a cap with the logo of the program